davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/covenant/whoAreYou.md

-"My name is John," said the man, and there came an awkward silence between them.
+"My name is John," said the man, and then remained silent.
+For quite a while.

 "I meant like, in a broader sense," said {{playerName}}.